Bestzivvv/event-camera-colour-reconstruction/README.md

   <img src="results/demos/pseudo_colour_result.gif" width="850">
 </p>

-The animation above shows an example of the final pseudo-colour event output.
+The animation above shows a representative pseudo-colour event output obtained under the **1 ms illumination + 500 µs dark-interval condition**.

 Spatial and temporal information is derived from active event pixels, while colour is assigned according to the relative RGB response measured within selected regions of interest.

+Additional experiments using different illumination durations showed that the estimated colour-response vector is sensitive to the temporal illumination profile.

-The current output should be interpreted as an **ROI-level pseudo-colour representation**, rather than a fully calibrated RGB reconstruction.
+The visualisation should therefore be interpreted as a **condition-specific ROI-level pseudo-colour representation**, rather than a fully calibrated or robust RGB reconstruction.

 ---